 How to report a change in circumstances to Florida Medicaid

-The Florida DCF Change in Circumstances Form can be found here.
+The Florida DCF Change in Circumstances Form can be found here, then mail or fax:

 If you only have Florida Medicaid, but not SSI, then you only need to report the change to DCF.
 You do not need to report to the Social Security Administration.